 List of String Instruments in an Orchestra

-Thanks to a tone quality, as well as a wide pitch range, string instruments took the main role in the most of classical music pieces.
-Four most important string instruments in an orchestra are violin, viola, cello and double bass.
+Thanks to tone quality, as well as a wide pitch range, string instruments took the main role in most of the classical music pieces.
+The four most important string instruments in an orchestra are violin, viola, cello, and double bass.
 Besides these four, a harp is also an integral part of pretty much every symphonic orchestra.

 On the other side, popular string instruments like piano and guitar have never been fully integrated into the orchestra, despite relatively frequent use.